thegetty/quire-docs/content/learn/tutorial.md

 ## 6. Edit Content

 Next let’s look at the `content` directory of your publication.
-In this directory are a series of {{< q-glossary "Markdown" >}} files (`.md`) that hold the content of the publication.
+In this directory are a series of {{< q-def "Markdown" >}} files (`.md`) that hold the content of the publication.
 Each one represents a page of your website.
 The filename becomes part of the URL for that page in your final publication, so it’s always lowercase and includes no spaces or special characters.

 Open the `about.md` file.
 At the top you’ll see a small block of YAML surrounded in two sets of three dashes `---`.
 Just like the overall publication has metadata, each page has metadata as well.
 Page metadata appears at the top of every Markdown file.
 Included in this example are the three most basic types of page YAML that you’ll want to always include: the `title`, `type` and `weight`.